franzinc/nfs/README.md

 TBD

+* Behavior change and source tweak: Rename the variable *openfilereaptime* to open-file-reap-time*.
+When this variable is zero (default is 2) do not cache open files in the *open-file-cache* hash table.
+This change is described in more detail in notes.txt.

 ### Version 6.3.3 [30 August, 2017]

 * Fix: The nfsd thread could crash if a persistent file handle with a